zolaemil/meiView/README.md

 documents.

-The purpose of this application is to demonstrate how to display variant readings of a musical piece encoded in MEI.
-This application uses MEI2VexFlow in order to render MEI segments onto the screen.
+The purpose of this application is to demonstrate how to display variant readings of a musical piece encoded in MEI using MEI2VexFlow. meiView uses MEI2VexFlow in order to render MEI segments onto the screen.

 Usage
 -----